ColdFusion 2025 FAQ

 You don't have to choose between "legacy" and "modern"—ColdFusion plays well with both.

-ColdFusion ships with JDBC drivers for the major databases: MySQL, PostgreSQL, SQL Server, Oracle, and DB2.
+ColdFusion ships with JDBC drivers for the major databases: MySQL, PostgreSQL, SQL Server, and Oracle.

 That said, update them.
 The bundled drivers work, but database vendors release security patches and performance improvements regularly.
 Download the latest drivers from your database vendor and drop them in.